 Increasingly, sour beers—and the foeders used to produce them—are becoming a less-surprising feature among American craft breweries.
 And while larger breweries with connections acquire as they go, the demand for foeders among smaller breweries is only growing.

-Craft breweries of all sizes are responding to the consumer demand for variety by shipping their beer to far-flung accounts.
-So how do breweries maintain the condition of their beer, please fickle customers and simultaneously grow their brands?
+Craft breweries of all sizes are shipping their beer to far-flung accounts.
+So how do they maintain the condition of their beer, please fickle customers, and simultaneously grow their brands?
 The answer is cold storage.

 The world produced over 134 million metric-tons of barley between 2011 and 2012.
 But up to 95 percent of the world’s barley is susceptible to a variety of a fungal disease called stem rust that was discovered in Uganda in 1999.
 Dubbed Ug99, it has spread across East Africa and up into the Middle East.